About the Department

 The department is a Title 32 special district; governed by a publicly elected five-member Board of Directors.
 The Board of Directors serve four-year terms in a citizen oversight role ensuring the tax monies are appropriated in a manner consistent with the level of fire/rescue protection the citizenry expects.
 The Directors appoint a Fire Chief to lead and manager the department.

 The departments’ Command Staff consists of the Fire Chief, a Deputy Fire Chief and is assisted by a Fire Captain who oversees all operational training.
-The Command Staff is supported by a full-time administrative assistant and a part time Finance Director.
-The day to day operational responses are supervised and led by three career Fire Lieutenants.
-These Lieutenants are charged with leading 6 career Firefighter/EMT’s, 2 career Firefighter/Paramedics, and 1 career Paramedic.
-Additionally, these Lieutenants supervise a random mixture of 26 part-time and volunteer firefighters, EMT’s and Paramedics.
+The Command Staff is supported by a full-time Administrative Assistant and a part-time Finance Director.
+The day to day operational responses are supervised and led by three career Fire Lieutenants which oversee nine career Firefighter/EMTs, two career Firefighter/Paramedics, six part-time employees and six volunteers.

 The department responds to calls within a 48-square-mile area of El Paso County, Colorado’s largest county.
 The district serves a population of approximately 10,000 residents and protects more than 5,000 structures with a market value of more than $1.4 billion.
 The District is experiencing tremendous growth in population and structures.